openstack/ironic/doc/source/admin/security.rst

   privileges may only access public API resources.
 * Passwords contained in the ``driver_info`` field may be hidden from all API responses with the ``show_password`` policy setting.
 This defaults to always hide passwords, regardless of the user's role.
+You can override it with policy configuration as described above.

 Multi-tenancy